palazzo-train/ricochet-robot-ai/README.md

-# ricochet-robot-ai
-Reinforcement Learning Example on Ricochet Robot Game
+# Reinforcement Learning Example on Ricochet Robot Game

+This is a example implement of Reinforcement Learning to solve Ricochet Robot.

+The project here refers to the http://www.robotreboot.com/ as game generator